Tenants are Protected from Discrimination Based on Source of Income

 *Tenant Screening: Your Rights has more about your rights when applying for a rental.

-I have a section 8 voucher.
-I am applying for an apartment after September 30, 2018.
-The landlord requires me to have income two or three times more than the rent amount.
+I have a section 8 voucher and am applying for an apartment.
+The landlord requires me to have income 2 or 3 times more than the rent amount.
 Does the landlord count just my portion of the rent?

 Yes.
-A landlord who uses the amount of your household income in deciding whether to rent to you can count only the portion of rent you are responsible for in determining if your income is enough.
+A landlord who uses the amount of your household income to decide whether to rent to you can include only the portion of rent you are responsible for in determining if your income is enough.

-Example: Jane applies for a unit renting for $1,000/month.
-Jane’s Section 8 Voucher will cover $600 of the rent.
+*Example: Maria applies for a unit renting for $1,000/month.
+Maria’s Section 8 Voucher will cover $600 of the rent.
 The landlord requires all tenants to have a monthly income that is twice the rent amount.
-Before, Jane’s income would have to be $2,000 to qualify for the apartment.
-Under the new law, the landlord must subtract the voucher amount ($600) from the total rent ($1,000) before calculating if Jane’s income is enough.
-In this case, Jane’s portion of the rent is $400.
-So 2x Jane’s portion of rent = $800.
-Jane’s monthly income only needs to be $800 to qualify.
+Before, Maria’s income would have to be $2,000 to qualify for the apartment.
+Under this law, the landlord must subtract the voucher amount ($600) from the total rent ($1,000) before calculating if Maria’s income is enough.
+In this case, Maria’s portion of the rent is $400.
+So 2x Maria’s portion of rent = $800.
+Maria’s monthly income only needs to be $800 to qualify.

 You can take the landlord to court.
-If the judge agrees that the landlord illegally discriminated against you because of your source of income, you could win up to four and one-half times the amount of the monthly rent, plus costs and attorneys fees.
+If the judge agrees that the landlord illegally discriminated against you because of your source of income, you could win up to 4.5x (four and one-half times) the amount of the monthly rent, plus costs and attorney’s fees.